-- Upon receipt of a citation, a student has three class days to submit a written appeal.
+- Upon receipt of a charge, a student has three class days to submit a written appeal.
 Appeals submitted after three days will not be considered.

 - The issuing official will be afforded the opportunity to comment on appeals before being presented to the appeal authority.

-- In addition to the Student Tribunal’s authority to adjudicate traffic and parking violations, the Student Tribunal also shall hear and decide all cases involving the appeal of smoking violation citations by students.
+- In addition to the Student Tribunal’s authority to adjudicate traffic and parking violations, the Student Tribunal also shall hear and decide all cases involving the appeal of smoking violations by students.
 The Tribunal will consist of a minimum of three members and decide by majority vote.

 - The Tribunal will meet at a minimum every two weeks and report findings in writing to the student, the chief judicial officer and Student Account Services.